angulardart/site-angulardart/src/faq.md

 different languages to meet them.
 Ultimately, we think client-side developers should have this kind of flexibility.

-#### Q. Will the Dart VM get into Chrome?
+### Q. Will the Dart VM get into Chrome?

 [No.](http://news.dartlang.org/2015/03/dart-for-entire-web.html)
 Dart is designed to compile to JavaScript to run across the modern web.

-#### Q. Why not compile Dart to asm.js instead of building a specialized VM?
+### Q. Why not compile Dart to asm.js instead of JavaScript?

-Dart could have used asm.js in two ways; compiling Dart apps to asm.js, or compile the Dart VM to asm.js.

-However, after careful consideration it becomes clear that both ways incur non- acceptable overhead which nullifies some of Dart’s value proposition: its fast start-up and better performance.

-**Compilation of a Dart app to asm.js**

 Asm.js is a very restricted subset of JavaScript best suited as a compilation target for C compilers.
-It does not include JavaScript objects, or direct access to the DOM.
-Essentially, it only allows arithmetic operations and manipulations on typed arrays.
+It does not include JavaScript objects or direct access to the DOM.
+Essentially, it allows only arithmetic operations and manipulations on typed arrays.

-While it is possible to implement the dynamic features that are required by Dart, they would incur a large overhead in both speed and size, compared to relying on the already existing features provided by the underlying JS engine.
+While it is possible to implement the features that Dart requires, they would incur a large overhead in both speed and size, compared to relying on the already existing features provided by the underlying JavaScript engine.
-For example, any JS machine comes with a garbage collector (henceforth GC), and implementing another one in asm.js would increase the output size, and be noticeably slower than the well-tuned GCs of modern JS VMs.
+For example, any JavaScript machine comes with a garbage collector;
+implementing another one in asm.js would increase the output size, and be noticeably slower than the well-tuned garbage collectors of modern JavaScript VMs.

-Similarly, JS VMs have spent significant effort in making dynamic dispatch efficient, using a combination of dynamic code generation and self-modifying code.

-**Compilation of the Dart VM to asm.js (for example via emscripten)**

-Arguments in the preceding section also apply here.
-A Dart VM in asm.js would need to reimplement, on top of asm.js, many facilities that are already provided by the JS VMs.
-Furthermore, asm.js doesn’t allow direct access to all machine capabilities, like threading and specialized instruction sets.

-Shipping the Dart VM (compiled to asm.js) with every program would also add significant download size to every Dart program.
-Even cached, it would still take a long time to compile the Dart VM (as asm.js) program on the client, yielding significant start-up times.

-Furthermore you would have to rewrite the Dart VM backend to generate asm.js code, as the Dart VM relies on dynamic code generation to achieve peak performance.
-(In an additional step, the JS VM would then need to compile that code into assembly, adding to the latency.)

-The generated code would be restricted to the instruction set that is provided by asm.js, whereas a native VM can emit specialized instructions for the platform.

-That said, it would be amazing to see the Dart VM compiled to asm.js.
-This experiment would have little practical value, but it would be a nice achievement.

 [ppwsize]: http://work.j832.com/2012/11/excited-to-see-dart2js-minified-output.html
 [sourcemaps]: http://www.html5rocks.com/en/tutorials/developertools/sourcemaps/
 [jsinterop]: https://pub.dartlang.org/packages/js
 [AngularDart]: /angular
 [Polymer Dart]: https://github.com/dart-archive/polymer-dart/wiki
+[dart2js]: /tools/dart2js
 [dartanalyzer]: https://github.com/dart-lang/sdk/tree/master/pkg/analyzer_cli#dartanalyzer
+[dartdevc]: /tools/dartdevc
 [chrome.dart]: https://github.com/dart-gde/chrome.dart
 [fixallthethings]: http://hyperboleandahalf.blogspot.com/2010/06/this-is-why-ill-never-be-adult.html
 [typescript]: http://news.dartlang.org/2012/10/the-dart-team-welcomes-typescript.html
+[webdev]: /tools/webdev